Dilbert66/esphome-components/README.md

 Please see the main project documenation here for the Vista series panels: https://github.com/Dilbert66/esphome-vistaECP

-Please see the main project documenation here for the DSC series panels https://github.com/Dilbert66/esphome-dsckeybus
+For the DSC series panels:
+https://github.com/Dilbert66/esphome-dsckeybus

 If you like this project and wish to supplement my coffee intake, please click the button below to donate!
 Thank you!